ralphjsmit/filament/packages/schemas/docs/07-custom-components.md

 </p>
 ```

-### Accessing the current component instance in a Blade view
+### Accessing the current component instance in the Blade view

 Inside the Blade view, you may access the current component instance using `$schemaComponent`.
 You can call public methods on this object to access other information that may not be available in variables: